-Carolyn A. Bradley, Ph.D., LCSW, LCADC, is in private practice in Oceanport, NJ and is a clinical affiliate professor in the School of Social Work at Monmouth University, West Long Branch, NJ.
-Prior to retirement in December 2019, she was an Associate Professor in the School of Social Work at Monmouth University.
+Carolyn A. Bradley (she/her), Ph.D., LCSW, LCADC, retired in December 2023 from a private practice in Oceanport, NJ.
+She is a clinical affiliate professor in the School of Social Work at Monmouth University, West Long Branch, NJ.
+Dr. Bradley retired in December 2019 as the MSW Director and an Associate Professor in the School of Social Work at Monmouth University.
 During her tenure at Monmouth Dr. Bradley initiated and led the LGBT+ Older Adult Project.
 Her research interests are in LGBT+ aging, spirituality, and women’s recovery.
 Dr. Bradley is also an ordained deacon in the Episcopal Church and serves Trinity Church in Asbury Park, NJ.

-Justin Carino, MSW LSW is a Social Worker at Hackensack University Medical Center.
-He has experience in Long-Term Care, Assisted Living, and Sub-Acute Rehab settings.
+Justin Carino (he/his), MSW LSW is a psychotherapist with Wellbrook Health.
+He has experience in Long-Term Care, Assisted Living, Sub-Acute Rehab, Acute Care, and Hospice settings.
 While completing his MSW program Justin was a Fellow in Aging at the Center for Health, Identity, Behavior, and Prevention Studies (CHIBPS) – a behavioral research center at Rutgers University within the School of Public Health.
 Justin has a particular interest in the LGBTQ+ Aging population.

-Reva Farenback-Brateman, MSW, CDP has been a Geriatric Case Manager and Community Educator at Jewish Family & Children’s Service in Cherry Hill, NJ since March 2005.
-She has over 25 years of diverse professional experience in direct client services, community planning, fundraising, program development, and community education.
-She is the creator and facilitator of LGBT Aging with Pride, a free monthly discussion group for adults 50 and older, which launched in April 2018.
-In addition, she is the creator and Project Director of Café Connection – a Memory Café and she facilitates groups for care giver support and bereavement.
+Reva Farenback-Brateman (she/her), MSW, CDP has been a Geriatric Case Manager and Community Educator at Jewish Family & Children’s Service in Cherry Hill, NJ since March 2005.
+She has over 30 years of diverse professional experience in direct client services, community planning, fundraising, program development, and community education.
+She is the creator and facilitator of LGBTQ+ Aging with Pride, a free monthly discussion group for adults 50 and older, which launched in April 2018.
+Reva is also the creator and facilitator for a new program Rainbow Table, an intergenerational event for LGBTQ+ adults aged 18 and older.
+Finally, she is the creator and Project Director of Café Connection – a Memory Café and she facilitates groups for care giver support and bereavement.
 Interests include aging, dementia, and Jewish education for adults.

-David Rosen, DBH, LCSW is the Clinical Director at Hudson Pride Center, an LGBTQ+ social services and community center based in Jersey City.
-He also serves as the VP of Education for LGBT Senior Housing and Care, a training organization dedicated to ensuring LGBTQ+ older adults receive LGBTQ+ affirming care in senior living facilities, and is a part-time Lecturer for the MSW Program at Rutgers-Newark.
+David Rosen (he/his), DBH, LCSW is the Clinical Director at Hudson Pride Center, an LGBTQ+ social services and community center based in Jersey City.
+He also serves as the VP of Education for LGBT Senior Housing and Care, a training organization dedicated to ensuring LGBTQ+ older adults receive LGBTQ+ affirming care in senior living facilities.
 David is a gay cis-gender male who has dedicated his 25-year social work career to advancing LGBTQ+ and HIV social justice, providing HIV care and prevention services, counseling adolescents with substance abuse issues, and delivering HIV/LGBTQ-sensitivity trainings to service providers.

-Gordon Sauer, MS, MPHIL is a retired NJ educator with over 40 years of experience.
-Gordon currently serves as the Affiliate Leader & SAGECare Trainer for SAGE Jersey City, a board member and PD Coordinator for GLSEN Central New Jersey, and the President of GAAMC (NJ’s oldest LGBT organization).
-In these roles, he facilitates groups, provides information and presents workshops to LGBT+ people of all ages.
-His interests include education, social justice and supporting the LGBT+ community.
+Gordon Sauer (he/him), MS, MPHIL is a retired NJ educator with over 40 years of experience.
+Gordon is currently a SAGECare Trainer for SAGE, the director of Rainbow Elders of NJ (a partner organization to SAGE), a board member and PD Coordinator for GLSEN Central New Jersey, and the President of GAAMC (NJ’s oldest LGBT organization).
+In these roles, he facilitates groups, provides information, and presents workshops to LGBT+ people of all ages.
+His interests include education, social justice, and supporting the LGBT+ community.